darioGerussi/exploration/README.md

-# Exercises
+# Exploration

-This is where I store my work for exercises
-that I choose to do when studying new languages or topics.
+This is where I play around and store programs that I work on when studying new languages or topics.